zerofo/sys-con/README.md

 Reboot the Nintendo Switch.

-**Important note**: If you enable the trace(`log_level=0`) or debug(`log_level=1`) log level, sys-con will automatically increase the polling frequency to 100ms.
-This will add latency to your controller (this isn't a problem and is expected).
-So, if you want to press a button, you have to hold it down for 1 second.
-These log levels (trace and debug) cannot be used to play a game, they are for debugging purposes only.

 ## Features
 - [x] HID joystick/gamepad/wheels supported (PC Controller compatible)
 - [x] PS and XBOXs controllers supported